balintsoos/blockchain/README.md

 # :link: blockchain

-Blockchain implementation in Node.js with Typescript
+Blockchain in Node.js with Typescript

 > Inspired by ['Bitcoin ₿ in 100 Seconds // Build your Own Blockchain'](https://www.youtube.com/watch?v=qF7dkrce-mQ)